강의

 Now, become a developer who excels at problem definition rather than just problem solving.

-You must be able to see problems accurately for solutions and growth to begin.
+You must be able to see problems accurately before solutions and growth can begin.

 Recommended for